Topics

 However, it’s what happens later on...because there is a time lag between the emergence of the cause of gaining weight and the actual gaining of weight by eating.

-What I mention here as “starvation” is different from the situation such as when you don't eat anything over a few days.
+What I mention here as “intestinal starvation” is different from the situation such as when you don't eat anything over a few days.

 Definition

-(a) basically, everything, including protein, fat, and water, is digested.
+(a) basically, everything, including protein, fat, and even water, is digested;

 (b) there is no fiber or anything close to it (※This is why it is said refined carbohydrates make you fat).

-▽Over the course of evolution, humans stored nutrition inside bone/muscle/as fat in order to prepare for cases of starvation.
+▽Over the course of evolution, humans stored nutrition in the liver, bones, muscles, and fat cells in order to prepare for cases of starvation.
 This is because they didn’t know when they could eat the next time.

-From this aspect, getting fat should be the mechanism of the body trying to store the nutrition.
+From this aspect, getting fat should be the mechanism of the body trying to store energy.
 Then this mechanism of storing nutrition should work strongly with those who don’t eat a lot.

 However, in this era with an abundance of food, it seems like those who eat a lot are obese and those that don't eat much are thin, and this tends to lead to a misunderstanding.